madebypixel02/minishell/README.md

 1. Iterate over the two-dimensional array
 2. Whenever a redirection is found, check the type of redirection and retrieve a file descriptor containing the info we need as the infile
-3. Check that the file descriptor that has been opened is valid (!= -1) and continue.
+3. Check that the file descriptor that has been opened is valid (!= -1) and continue
 4. If a pipe is found, add a new node to the list of commands
 5. In all other cases add whatever words are found to the argument list (``argv``) we call ``full_cmd``